-In the topsy-turvy world of the Kingdom of God humility opens doors, the last shall be first and the humble and meek shall inherit the earth.
+In the topsy-turvy world of the Kingdom of God, the last shall be first and the humble and meek shall inherit the earth.
 Meekness is not weakness, & pride is a symptom of insanity.
 This post explains why all the virtues hinge on humility and why the poor in spirit are happy & truly blessed.

 Nice guys finish last,” says the world.
 “The last will be first,” replies Jesus.